This section will help employers develop comprehensive job descriptions and attract the job applicants that will best benefit their company.

 Check for Test Bias

 Before any tests are used they must be checked to ensure they are free of bias.
 There are a number of Employment Equity target groups which are often disadvantaged by the use of tests that are developed around norms for the standard population in Canada.
-Some of the target groups with whom caution must be exercised in using tests include those from a non English or French speaking background, those from different cultures, women, persons with disabilities and Aboriginal Peoples.
+Some of the target groups with whom caution must be exercised in using tests include those from a non English or French speaking background, those from different cultures, women, persons with disabilities and Indigenous Peoples.
 Tests used must be investigated prior to use to ensure the test norms included representation from people in the various populations mentioned.

 A Word of Caution